x-y-zhao/x-y-zhao.github.io/_pages/about.md

 I received my BEng in Software Engineering and MSc in Control Science and Engineering from [Beihang University](https://ev.buaa.edu.cn/).
 I joined the [Centre for Software Reliability (CSR)](https://www.city.ac.uk/about/schools/mathematics-computer-science-engineering/research/centre-for-software-reliability), [City, University of London](https://www.city.ac.uk/) as a PhD student and obtained a Doctor degree in Computer Science under the supervision of [Professor Bev Littlewood](https://www.city.ac.uk/people/academics/bev-littlewood) and [Professor Robin Bloomfield](https://www.city.ac.uk/people/academics/robin-bloomfield).

 My research interests include (a changing list...):
+* Probabilistic verification of autonomous systems.
+* Bayesian inference with partial and limited prior knowledge.
 * Exploring the limits of what can be claimed rigorously for system dependability.
-* Probabilistic verification of autonomous systems.
-* Assessment of "possible perfection" with respect to software faults.
 * Modelling of software design diversity for fault tolerance.

 <!--- powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted --->